 Safety and Security

-The Internet system is provided by the Norfolk County Council and is protected from unsuitable material by an accredited filter.
+The internet system is provided by Norfolk County Council and is protected from unsuitable material by an accredited filter.
 In addition to this filtering, the school also has its own in-house system to monitor computer usage.

 We also teach a digital citizenship lesson each half term.

 Children are growing up with the power of digital media and technology to explore, connect, create, and learn in new ways.
 With this power, young people have great opportunities, but they also face challenges and dilemmas.
 To address these issues, we are working on creating a positive culture around media and technology by incorporating digital citizenship education as part of our curriculum.